linghuccc/mas_awareness_web3url/README.md

 The demo [MAS Awareness NFT contract](https://sepolia.etherscan.io/address/0xFbe2C067Eb95b2100f848625e925BeE1eBCBfA90#code) is deployed on Sepolia chain.

 The html folder contains the replicate of MAS Awareness NFT project production site and it is uploaded to EthStorage testnet using [ethfs-cli](https://github.com/ethstorage/ethfs-cli/) command.

-## Project Mission

-This project aims to convert the [MAS Awareness NFT production site](https://www.mas-awareness.top/) to a completely de-centralized site.

 ## About MAS Awareness NFT Project